Reyburn W. Lominack III

 - Member, Employment and Labor Law Section of the South Carolina Bar

 Reyburn is heavily involved in his community.
 He is a past president of the Rotary Club of the Vista Night.
 He is also a member of the Leadership Columbia Class of 2010, a leadership development program sponsored by the Greater Columbia Chamber of Commerce.
 Reyburn has also served on the Leadership Columbia Advisory Board.
-Additionally, Reyburn coaches youth soccer through the YMCA and is an Eagle Scout.
+Additionally, Reyburn coaches youth soccer and football through the YMCA and is an Eagle Scout.
 He currently serves as the Cubmaster for a local Cub Scout pack.

 - Latest Edition Written by Fisher Phillips Labor and Employment Attorneys8.11.09